ibogley-zz/Code-Portfolio/election/election.md

     ## # ... with 12 more rows

 Now, lets use a barchart to show the proportions of voting throughout the years.
-Please note that these are counts of the popular votes, not the electoral college.
+Please note that these are counts of the raw vote levels for the public, not the electoral college delegates.

 ``` r
 ggplot(data = dvr_year) +